AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/using-engagement-programs/remove-a-member-from-an-engagement-program.md

 ## Pause People  {#pause-people}

 Sometimes you just want to pause people in an engagement program and not remove them.
-This is done with the **Change Engagement Program Cadence**.
+This is done with the **[!UICONTROL Change Engagement Program Cadence]**.

 >[!MORELIKETHIS]
 >